 NRXC has social media accounts on Instagram, TikTok, and YouTube.
-We will use these accounts to principally post footage from our training and racing sessions, including summer training.
+We will use these accounts principally to post footage from our training sessions and racing, and for athlete recognition.
 We will try our best to keep them relatively current.
-Although somewhat experimental (so please be patient!), we plan to also use the YouTube channel to post summaries and updates during the season and even during the summer (for things like the relay fundraiser, cross-country camp, and other significant events.
+If anyone is willing to volunteer to help with these accounts, it would be much appreciated!
+Although somewhat experimental (so please be patient!), we may also try to use the YouTube channel to post summaries and updates during the season and even during the summer (for things like fundraisers, cross-country camp, and other significant events.
 While the principal audience for this content is probably our athletes and their parents, we still think it is good to have a social media presence that communicates how fun and beneficial cross-country can be.
 It also encourages us to gather photo and video content that we make available to parents and will use at the end of season banquet.